zeroincombenze/zerobug-test/test_odoo_score_1/tests/testenv.rst

 ~~~~~~~~~~

 If value is empty, user company is used.
-When data is searched by resource_bind() function the "company_id" field
+When data is searched by resource_browse() function the "company_id" field
 is automatically filled and added to search domain.
 This behavior is not applied on
 "res.users", "res.partner","product.template" and "product.product" models.
 For these models you must fill the "company_id" field.
-For these models resource_bind() function searches for record with company_id
+For these models resource_browse() function searches for record with company_id
 null or equal to current user company.

 boolean